Part of our build your own financial plan series

 - How long until I start receiving benefits if I’m disabled?
 (Called the “elimination period.”)

-Usually, this kind of disability coverage will replace about 60% of your paycheck.
+Usually, long-term disability coverage will replace about 60% of your paycheck.
 After taxes, though, that may only leave you with 40–50% of your income.
 It may not be enough, especially if you want to keep saving money for retirement.
 That’s why having another policy can help.

 Questions to ask about life insurance: